compudemy/Systems_design_lab/README.md

 * Payment and Reservation System for Parking Garages - Requirements

-    User to be able to reserve a parking spot and receive a ticket User can't reserve a parking spot reserved by someone else System to support the following types of vehicles: regular, large and compact System to support flat rate based on vehicle type and time the vehicle spent in the parking
+    User to be able to reserve a parking spot and receive a ticket,

+    User can't reserve a parking spot reserved by someone else,

+    System to support the following types of vehicles: regular, large and compact ...

+    System to support flat rate based on vehicle type and time the vehicle spent in the parking.

 ### API ENDPOINTS